 (ii) A certification from the executive director or board of commissioners of the PHA that the 30-day time frame to express interest has expired and no response was received to its offer; or

 (iii) A certification from the executive director or board of commissioners of the PHA with supporting documentation that the offer was otherwise rejected.

 (a) Activities under this part (including de minimis demolition pursuant to § 970.27) are subject to HUD environmental regulations in 24 CFR part 58.
-However, HUD may make a finding in accordance with 24 CFR 58.11(d) of this title and may itself perform the environmental review under the provisions of 24 CFR part 50 if a PHA objects in writing to the responsible entity performing the review under 24 CFR part 58.
+However, HUD may make a finding in accordance with 24 CFR 58.11(d) of this title and may itself perform the environmental review under the provisions of 24 CFR part 50 Start Printed Page 62367if a PHA objects in writing to the responsible entity performing the review under 24 CFR part 58.

 (b) The environmental review is limited to the demolition or disposition action and any known re-use, and is not required for any unknown future re-use.
 Factors that indicate that the future site reuse can reasonably be considered to be known include the following:

 (1) Private, Federal, state, or local funding for the site reuse has been committed;